 This is my favorite salad to help transition from winter to spring: it’s warm, so it satisfies my craving on those chillier days, yet also fresh and nourishing – with a perfect zing for spring!

+This recipe is crispy and flavorful, and perfect for the transition from winter to spring.
 If you’ve been here a while you know that I like to eat based on the seasons, and while this salad is great year-round it’s especially yummy during spring!
 I also made sure to pack the salad and the dressing with ingredients that are supportive of the body during the spring season.